 Given that when Verizon initially introduced their own unlimited plan with mobile hotspot use being throttled to "3G speeds" solidly defined as 600kbps - if the FMCA plan is throttled to '2G Speeds,' we have little confidence that anyone will see speeds much above 70 kbps very often.

-December 2017 Update: We have a confirmed report from a member who went with this plan, and has reported the moment they passed 25GB they were hard throttled to .09 kbps (in the same location, they had been getting 15 mbps).
+Throttling Updates: We have a confirmed report in December 2018 from a member who went with this plan, and has reported the moment they passed 25GB they were hard throttled to .09 kbps (in the same location, they had been getting 15 mbps).
+We've had dozens of similar reports since.

 But at least you won't incur any overage charges if you pass the 25GB cap.